The Cambridge Tree Trust is a volunteer non-profit organisation dedicated to beautifying Cambridge.

 By becoming a member, you will help the trust to buy new trees and building materials, and keep the nursery and education centre running.
 If you join the Tuesday Group as well, you will be involved in the construction, planting and maintenance of parks and tracks in parts of Cambridge you may never otherwise go to.
 You will get good physical exercise, something that is important as people age, and it will be done in good company.

 The Tree Trust is an entirely voluntary association.
 Even the Chairman doesn't get so much as an honorarium.
 All subscriptions and donations go towards the stated purposes of the Trust, though we do allow ourselves morning tea.

-Throughout the website there are many videos illustrating our activites and the result over the years, image galleries of the walks and parks, walking maps, educational information about pest plants as well as information about our organisation and how to get in touch if you would like more information or would like to participate.
+Throughout the website there are many videos illustrating our activites and the result over the years, and photograph galleries of the walks and parks, walking maps, educational information about pest plants as well as information about our organisation and how to get in touch if you would like more information or would like to participate.